emagiz/emdocs/mds/howto/security-guide.md

 eMagiz is built with security in mind to protect your data.
 Protecting your data is a joint responsibility between you and eMagiz.
 The eMagiz security features enable you to empower your users to do their jobs safely and efficiently and gives you the opportunity to transport data safely between applications.

-TBA
-REading hguideline per reader role
+## Reading guidelines
+Below the different interested readers and the key section relevant to the role:

-Integration Architect
+- Integration Architect
-Developer
+- Developer
-Support engineer
+- Support engineer
-Evaluator
+- Evaluator

+<** FINISH TOWARDS END REVIEW**>

 ## Key definitions
 - Integration project: all the integration configurations made to a single eMagiz instance spread across the ILM Phase from Capture to Manage

+<** FINISH TOWARDS END REVIEW**>

 ## 1. Architectural setup eMagiz